Independent Citizens Committee of the Arts, Sciences and Professions: History

-Ronald Reagan, then politically more a liberal, was former member of ICCASP's Hollywood chapter.
+Ronald Reagan, then politically more a liberal, was a member of ICCASP's Hollywood chapter.
 Fellow actors, mostly Roosevelt supporters, like Olivia de Havilland, Bette Davis, Gregory Peck and Humphrey Bogart were also in its Hollywood chapter.
 In 2006, De Havilland described her reason for joining: "I thought, 'I'll join and try to be a good citizen."
-In June 1946, De Havilland was asked to deliver speeches that seemed to come from the Communist Party line.
+In June 1946, De Havilland was asked to deliver speeches that she felt seemed to come from the Communist Party line.
 She refused to deliver the speeches and rewrote them, this time championing President Truman's anti-Communist program.
-De Havilland described that in meetings of the Citizens' Group, the group rarely embraced the kind of independent spirit it publicly proclaimed.
-It always ended up siding with the Soviet Union even though the rank-and-file members were noncommunist: "I thought, 'If we reserve the right to criticize the American policies, why don't we reserve the right to criticize Russia?'"
-When reform efforts failed, a number of prominent members from the liberal side like De Havilland and Ronald Reagan left in 1946, causing the ICCASP to be seen increasingly as a Communist front group..
+De Havilland described that in meetings of the Citizens' Group, the group rarely embraced the kind of independent spirit it publicly proclaimed, as it always ended up siding with the Soviet Union, even though the rank-and-file members were noncommunist: "I thought, 'If we reserve the right to criticize the American policies, why don't we reserve the right to criticize Russia?'"
+When reform efforts failed, a number of prominent members from the liberal side like De Havilland and Ronald Reagan left in 1946, causing the ICCASP to be seen increasingly as a Communist front group.

 In September 1946, ICCASP joined the CIO-PAC, the National Citizens PAC (NCPAC), the NAACP, the Railroad Brothers, the National Farmers Union, and the Southern Conference for Human Welfare for a Chicago Conference of Progressives.
 The Union for Democratic Action did not participate because of perceived Communist infiltration.

 On September 24, 1946, the ICCASP issued a joint declaration with CIO-PAC that opposed the Baruch Plan.
 A few months earlier, on June 14, 1946, Baruch (US representative to the United Nations Atomic Energy Commission) (UNAEC) had presented his plan as a modified version of the Acheson–Lilienthal plan; it proposed international control of then-new atomic energy.
 The USSR rejected Baruch's proposal as unfair (given the fact that the US already had nuclear weapons) and counter-proposed that the US eliminate its nuclear arsenal.
 The ICCASP (like the Soviets) opposed the Baruch Plan.
 By October 1946, Ickes was urging the ICCASP to reconsider its position on atomic energy.
 The ICCASP's position on nuclear arms, plus Republican victories in the 1946 mid-term elections, led members like Ickes to resign "because of perceived Communist domination of the organization."
 (Baruch resigned from the UNAEC in 1947 as he grew further out of step with the views of the Truman administration.)